tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 other compilers with other constraints and therefore other approaches to doing these rewrites.

+In this post, I'm going to take you on a bit of a meandering walk.
+We'll start from an alternative to find-and-replace called *union-find* and then incrementally add features until we accidentally have built an another data strucutre called an *e-graph*.
+Hopefully it removes some of the mystery.

 ## Union-find

 I love union-find.
 It enables fast, easy, in-place IR rewrites for compiler